Peer Advocate Application

 - Attending scheduled, one-hour meetings with advisors every week

 - Attending at least two continued education training sessions every semester

 - Attending required meetings as scheduled

-To be eligible for participation in the trainings, you must:
+To be eligible for participation in the training, you must:

 - Be able to attend all training sessions